Shortcuts

 “How do you learn?”
 I asked, surprised by how sure she sounded.

 “Why?”
-I asked, “I mean what’s the worst that could happen if you got lost?”
+I asked.
+“I mean, what’s the worst that could happen if you got lost?”

-She shuddered dramatically, “Brrrr!”, then kissed me on the cheek, “I’m staying at Nina’s tonight so we can go to the pubs in town.
+She shuddered dramatically, “Brrrr!” then kissed me on the cheek, “I’m staying at Nina’s tonight so we can go to the pubs in town.
 I’ll see you tomorrow.”

-And in a swish of skirts and long hair she was gone.
+And in a swish of skirts and long hair, she was gone.

 …

-I didn’t stop Danny playing in the shortcuts, just as Jess and generations of other village children had done.
+I didn’t stop Danny playing in the shortcuts.
+Jess and generations of other village children had done so.
 And Jess was fine.

 She’d outgrown the shortcuts.
-I told myself not to worry because if she’d turned out fine and outgrown the shortcuts Danny would too?
+So I told myself not to worry, because if she’d turned out fine and outgrown the shortcuts Danny would too, surely?

 But he was different.